iamkanishka/Typescript-Concepts/Readme.md

 20. Know about RootDir and OutDir in the tsconfig.json configuration file in Typescript.
 21. Use of noEmitOnError option in the tsconfig.json configuration file in typescript.
 22. Strict Compilation Mode Options in the tsconfig configuration file in Typescript.
+23. Code Quality Checks Present in the tsconfig configuration file in Typescript.